-- In a 3 qt. pan, heat olive oil over medium heat.
+- FOR THE SAUCE: In a 3 qt. pan, heat olive oil over medium heat.
 Add the onion and garlic, cook until soft and light golden brown, 8-10 minutes.

 - Add thyme and carrot and cook 5 minutes more, being sure that the carrot is quite soft.
 (You don’t want crunchy carrots.)

 - Add the tomatoes and juice, bring to a boil, stirring often.
 Reduce to simmer for 30 minutes, or an hour if you’ve got it, until almost as thick as oatmeal.
 Season with salt, sugar, and pepper flakes, to taste.
 I think I added about a teaspoon of salt, so add a 1/2 teaspoon, and TASTE, and see how much more you think it needs.
 Add sugar, and red chili pepper flakes, also to taste.
 You can add less than I did, or more, depending on how your family likes it.